dyslexicanaboko/FJS/docs/List.md

    2. `yourmom` is a property
    3. the `-1` was changed to a string since it cannot be a self named property.

-I would not consider, "Oh this is just how JavaScript does it though..." an acceptable explanation.
+I would not consider, "Oh this is just how JavaScript does it though.
+You're using it wrong..." an acceptable explanation.
 No!
 It's crap, no one should do it like this.
 Somewhat unpredictable and it has no guard rails like the rest of the language.
 There are plenty of JavaScript apologists out there that will explain this behavior, I don't care what the reason is, JS Arrays are poorly designed as far as I am concerned.

 ## Initializing arrays with capacity

 I want to start this section off by saying, **don't do this**.
 It's not worth the mind numbing problems that come with it.
 It's usually considered good practice to initialize your array's size if you know for a fact how large it's going to be.
 Well, JS doesn't think so.

 When you initialize an Array with a capacity in JS you get an array full of `undefined`.
-This is helpful to no one, but that's how it works. _Gee Thanks_
+This is helpful to no one, but that's how it works. _Gee Thanks_.

 To demonstrate how undesirable this is, here is a comparison between JS and C# on Arrays.